Rain Garden & Side Yard Restoration Project

 Cutting and welding precisely were the key requirements.
 Setting “fences” for cuts and laying materials with care made progress methodically.
 So to keep the timeline efficient, project managers made sure to stay at least one step ahead of the crew.

-This way, progress stayed focused and cut men stayed busy.
+This way, progress stayed focused, and cut men stayed busy.

 Native plantings suited to their sun/shade conditions completed this brisk install.